Azure-Samples/Cognitive-Speech-STT-Windows/README.md

 2. Navigate to the folder where you cloned the repository.
 3. Double-click the Visual Studio 2015 Solution file `SpeechToText-WPF-Sample.sln`.
 4. There are 2 projects in the solution.
 One is for the x86 platform, and the other is for the x64 platform.
 Choose the build platform (x86 or x64) and configuration (Debug or Release) of your preference, and build the project.
 5. For intent recognition to work, you need to sign up [Language Understanding Intelligent Service (LUIS)](https://azure.microsoft.com/services/cognitive-services/language-understanding-intelligent-service/).
-Please put your LUIS App ID and Subscription ID in app.config file. app.config file can be located from Solution Explorer.
+Please put your LUIS App ID and Subscription ID in `app.config` file.
+The `app.config` file can be located from Solution Explorer.

 <img src="SampleScreenshots/SampleRunning1.png" width="100%"/>